-You can use different keyboards with Windows to fit your needs.
-The most common is a physical, external keyboard that you plug into your PC.
-Windows 8 and Windows RT also include a touch keyboard for PCs with touch.
+With Windows 8.1, you can use different keyboards to fit your needs.
+The most common keyboard is a physical, external keyboard that you connect to your PC.
+Windows 8.1 also includes a touch keyboard for PCs with touch.

 If you want to open the touch keyboard manually (without tapping in a text field or other area where you can type), here's how: